-With the exception of the Marion Cross School and one private program, every other private program mentioned staffing challenges as a constraint.
+With the exception of the school-based programs, every other private program mentioned staffing challenges as a constraint.
 Several mentioned they were operating below physical capacity because of staff shortages, and one mentioned that it might further drop enrollment if it could not hire soon.
 Two mentioned the challenge of competing with public schools for qualified staff, largely because schools compensate staff at higher rates, and one cited the regulatory costs associated with \$20 for fingerprinting and \$50 licensing card as prohibitive to employees.
 One provider said that although it felt it paid well relative to the region, higher wages would improve its ability to recruit.